1) Why did you select accounting as your profession?

 It is the term introduced in the records for every defective or unsatisfactory good returned back to its supplier.

 33) Define the term material facts in accounting?

 Material facts are the bills or any document that becomes the base of every account book.
 It means that all those documents, on which account book is prepared, are called material facts.

-34) Have you ever prepared MIS reports and what are these?
+34) Have you ever made MIS reports and what are they?